TypeCellOS/BlockNote/examples/formatting-toolbar-buttons/README.md

-# Formatting Toolbar Buttons
+# Adding Formatting Toolbar Buttons

-In this example, we add a code style toggle button to the Formatting Toolbar.
+In this example, we add a blue text/background color and code style button to the Formatting Toolbar.

 **Relevant Docs:**